We love sportsbooks who strive to pay your winnings quickly and safely.

 Convenience counts!
 Why trudge through a foot of snow?
 All Canadians can bet from the comfort of the home once they register an online betting account.
 Furthermore, being as online wagering shops offer great mobile betting platforms, Canuck ‘Cappers can wager when they are out on the fly in the True North.

 Knowing the key differences, between sports lotteries in Canadian provinces and online wagering websites, let’s dig to the core of online gambling.
 Being as Albertans have access to poker rooms and casinos, plus limited LIVE horse racing, online sportsbooks are where they’ll find the most online betting value.

 On the busiest sports day, say the middle of September when the NFL, MLB, NBA and NHL are all in action, Albertans can find Pro Select prices on around 80 different contests.
 Game lists are posted about 12 hours prior to next day matches and, unlike online sportsbooks, lines never move once published.

 Scanning betting boards, at Canadian legends Sports Interaction (SIA), shows they pump out 80 matches before lunchtime.
 Exciting bankroll building bets, not offered by WCLC, Albertans can bet on Championship futures odds and props on major sporting events that play out in countries around the world.

 National Hockey League Betting

-Game 7 of the NHL Stanley Cup Finals - Who do you like?
+Game 7 of the NHL Stanley Cup Finals – Who do you like?
 While that would be up for some debate, there is no question Albertans should be puck betting online.
-Covering all Canadian teams, including the Flames and Oilers, pre-match and LIVE in-match NHL betting options are an offshore wagering specialty.
+Covering all Canadian teams, including the Flames and Oilers, pre-match and LIVE in-match NHL betting options are an online wagering specialty.

 Canadian Football League Betting